-Lastly, be wary of any kind of urgency in the email.
+Lastly, be wary of urgency in the email.
 If someone demands money or presses you to click a link “before it’s too late,” that’s not a good sign.
 Criminals will often attempt to make the victim panic or rush to action without stopping to look closer at the email itself.

 How to prevent phishing

-- Slow down and think
+Slow down and think.

 This is essential.
 Never hurry through an email and follow its instructions.
 Is someone urging you to immediately follow a link to collect prize money?
-Are you being told to go to their website to change your passwords as soon as possible?
+Are you being told to go to a website to change your passwords as soon as possible?
 Slow down and make sure that the email is genuine first.

 Most phishing emails will ask you to click on a link.
 That could open the door to malware, viruses, and ransomware.
 Avoid this problem altogether by never following email links, unless they’re from a trusted, verified sender.

 If you’re in doubt, open a new tab and navigate to the real company’s page.
 To be certain, you can even email or call the organization directly and ask if they contacted you recently.